 How much do Palm trees grow each year?

 This is another widely searched question about palm trees on the internet.
 Some people require answers like this because they plan on growing palm trees indoors.
 The major factor that determines the growth rate of these Palm trees is its species.
-Different species have different rate of growth under ideal conditions.
+Different species have different rates of growth under ideal conditions.
 For some species, they could have an annual increment of 3 feet which spans over long years resulting in very tall trees, while others could take the same amount of time to grow only 10 feet.
 Hence it is crucial to know the sort of species of Palm tree you are dealing with and research it well before moving to plant in your house.

-As mentioned earlier, the growth rate varies according to species, for Queen Palm it was observed that under ideal conditions they have a growth rate of 2-feet per annum, this would be categorized as having a medium fast growth rate.
-Mexican fan Palm was observed to undergo an increase in height of 4-feet per year, this plant is a really fast-growing and hence is highly used in recreational parks.
+As mentioned earlier, the growth rate varies according to species, for Queen Palm it was observed that under ideal conditions they have a growth rate of 2-feet per annum, this would be categorized as having a medium-fast growth rate.
+Mexican fan Palm was observed to undergo an increase in height of 4-feet per year, this plant is really fast-growing and hence is highly used in recreational parks.

 What’s the difference between a regular tree and a palm tree?

 When Palm trees are mentioned, our attention is usually shifted towards those towering trees found majorly at beaches, and that’s absolutely right but there are also various other species found across the tropics.
-Palms are well cultivated plants among humans like a lot of historical, cultural, religious and social significance.
+Palms are well-cultivated plants among humans like a lot of historical, cultural, religious, and social significance.